adarshhbnair/portfolio-website/README.md

 ## Features

-- **Responsive Design**: The website is fully responsive and works seamlessly on all devices (desktop, tablet, and mobile).
+- **Responsive Design**: The Website is fully responsive and works seamlessly on all devices (desktop, tablet, and mobile).
 - **Smooth Scrolling**: Navigate between sections with smooth scrolling for a better user experience.
 - **Project Showcase**: Highlight my projects with links to their GitHub repositories or live demos.
 - **Interactive Project Cards**: Clicking the "View Project" link highlights the project card with a color effect.